theyoostink/youtube-scrub-scrubber/README.md

 ## About the Extension

-This extension blurs out videos on the Youtube front page with less than 1,000 views (the view counter does not have K or M or B).
+This extension blurs out videos on the Youtube front page with less than 1,000 views (the view counter does not have K or M or B) and live streams.
 You can hover over the video to unblur it and see the underlying text.

 If you encounter a bug or would like to request changes, please contact Yoostink.